ShriramVarada/BIDSonym/README.rst

                         Approach to use for de-identifictation.

   --deface_t2w DEFACE_T2W
-                        Deface T2w images by using defaced T1w image as deface-mask.
+                        Deface T2w images by using algorithm provided by the --deid argument

   --del_nodeface {del,no_del}
                         Overwrite and delete original data or copy original